 About 95% of the books I read are in English, written by British, Australian or American authors.
 I only follow a handful of French writers whenever they publish something new.
 On the other hand, I tend to like French magazines (when I can find them) better than their US or Canadian counterparts.

 I don’t watch sports but if I really have to, I quite enjoy hockey and we went to several games.
 It’s fast paced and pretty exciting (unlike, ahem, baseball).
-Back in Europe, football was king and many people enjoyed online football betting for any match, especially during big events like the League Cup or the World Cup.
+Back in Europe, football was king, especially during big events like the League Cup or the World Cup.

 The way I eat is very French but what I eat is very North American.